PhntmHckr/PhntmHckr/README.md

 - 👋 Hi, I’m @PhntmHckr
-- 👀 I’m interested in Gaming, Cybersecurity, and Ethical Hacking
+- 👀 I’m interested in Penetration Testing, Vulnerablitly analysis, and Bug Bounties.
 - 🌱 I’m currently learning Pentesting and Privilege Escalation on eccouncil.org
 - 💞️ I’m looking to collaborate on bug bounties and looking for a mentor and Networking with others.
 - 📫 How to reach me ahug.hackz@gmail.com